 Option Description Limit the number of rows imported to Limits the development mode processing to a specified number of rows.
 When testing the import, you may only need to process a handful of rows in order to verify that the import is working as expected.
 Using a smaller number of rows speeds import processing.
 After selecting this option, enter a number of rows from 1 to 1000 into the box.
 By default, the row limit is 1000.
-NOTE: This option is only available when the import source is a delimited file.
+NOTE: This option is only available when the import source is a delimited file or Ellucian.
 If the import source is a database, you can limit the number of rows by setting a temporary WHERE clause in the SQL Select Statement.
 Pause after specified transforms and display current temp table data Specifies whether pauses are honored during development mode processing.
 If enabled, then Axiom Software honors the pause settings on the Transforms tab.
 If a step has Pause enabled, then the import pauses after performing the step, and displays the temp table in the View Data dialog.
 When the dialog is closed, the import continues to the next step.
 See Troubleshooting transforms using pause.
 If disabled (the default setting), then the import continues without pausing, regardless of whether any steps are flagged with Pause.
-NOTE: This option is only available in the Execute tab of the full Import Wizard, and only if you have read/write access to the import.
+NOTES: This option is only available in the Execute tab of the full Import Wizard, and only if you have read/write access to the import.
+If the import does not have any transforms, this option is renamed to Pause and display temp table data after preview data is fetched.
+If enabled, the temp table is populated with data from the import source, and then the temp table data is displayed in the View Data dialog.